Spiekermann Travel

 Slavery as International Trade

-The Arab-run slave trade flourished as early as the 8 th century, and was active along Arabia, East Africa, and the Indian Ocean.
-In fact, slaves proved to be a profitable business in the early middle ages and were sold by Jewish merchants (as early of the 5 th century CE) and Muslim merchants, as well as Viking raiders.
+The Arab-run slave trade flourished as early as the 8th century, and was active along Arabia, East Africa, and the Indian Ocean.
+In fact, slaves proved to be a profitable business even in the early Middle Ages and were sold by Jewish merchants (as early of the 5th century AD) and Muslim merchants, as well as Viking raiders.
 In fact, the term ‘slave’ originates from the word sklabos, or Slav , of which the Islamic world was known as a great importer .
-Slavs were commonly traded in Central Europe and the East, while the Vikings traded the English, the Irish, and the Scottish in the West.
+Slavs were commonly traded in Central Europe and the East, while the Vikings traded the people of the British Isles and Ireland in the West.

 Mediterranean and Atlantic merchants also dealt in the slave trade, some almost exclusively.
-The Venetian and Genoese were leaders of the trade in the late middle ages, and were in league with a Mongolean leader.
+The Venetian and Genoese were leaders of the trade in the late Middle Ages, and were in league with a Mongolian leader.
 Many of their slaves came from Russian provinces.

 In 1441, the Portuguese opened the African slave market when they began selling slaves they brought to Portugal.
 The Spanish, the Dutch, the British and the Irish all attributed wealth to their economies through the slave trade.
 While the Portuguese and the Spanish are attributed with the establishment of the Atlantic slave trade, the British became a main exporter of Africans after 1600.